antonkoetzler-archive/git_improvement/README.md

 - origin: Default name for remote repository (aka where people clone your project).
 This change be changed with `git remote rename origin git_improvement`.
 However, this cannot be changed within the repository globally
 - main: The main branch in a git repo
 1. Reverting commits
+- See `MDs/Reverting Commits.md`
 2. Deleting branches
 - Locally: `git branch -d <branch>`
 - To remote repository: `git push origin --delete <branch>`
-3. Rebasing
+3. Rebasing & Interactive Bebasing
-- Interactive rebasing
+- See `Rebasing.md`
 4. Cherry picking
 5. Git hooks
 6. Using submodules